Vision Sensor#

 vision object property#

-There are nine properties that are included with each object (shown below) stored after the take vision snapshot block is used.
+There are five properties that are included with each object (shown below) stored after the take vision snapshot block is used.

 ([Vision1 v] object [width v])

-Some property values are based off of the detected color signature’s or color code’s position in the Vision Sensor’s view at the time that the take vision snapshot block was used.
-The Vision Sensor has a resolution of 316 by 212 pixels.
+All property values describe the detected object’s position and size in the Vision Sensor’s view at the moment the take vision snapshot block was used.
+These values are measured in pixels, based on the sensor’s 316 by 212 pixel resolution.

 Parameter